Personal Loans

 Here are a few factors that may weigh into your decision:

 • Interest: While interest typically doesn’t apply to Pay in 4 BNPL plans, it never hurts to check the terms of the company you’re considering.
-If you’re using a monthly installment plan, be sure to compare the interest rates being offered if you have the option to check with multiple BNPL companies.
+If you’re using a monthly installment plan, be sure to compare the interest rates offered if you have the option to check with multiple BNPL companies.

 • Fees: While companies like Affirm and Paypal do not charge fees, some BNPL companies charge convenience or, more commonly, late payment fees.
 However, if you find yourself in a tight spot and unable to make a payment, some BNPL sites allow you to reschedule your next payment.

-• Terms: While most BNPL sites operate with a Pay in 4 payment plan, there are other terms you can consider, such as Pay in 30 Days and monthly installments.
+• Terms While most BNPL sites operate with a Pay in 4 payment plan, there are other terms you can consider, such as Pay in 30 Days and monthly installments.
 If you’re looking to make a larger purchase, BNPL apps such as Affirm and Klarna may be a good choice.
 Pay in 4 and Pay in 30 Days plans may be a better fit for smaller purchases.

 • Amounts: Many BNPL sites have maximum spending amounts for users.
 For instance, PayPal Pay in 4 caps spending at $1,500 while some Affirm users can spend up to $17,500.
 The BNPL app that’s best for you may depend on whether you plan on making a small or large purchase.

-• Credit check: While some BNPL companies perform a soft-credit check when you open an account, some sites, such as Zip, don’t require a credit check at all.
+• Credit check: While some BNPL companies perform a soft credit check when you open an account, some sites, such as Zip, don’t require a credit check at all.
 If you have bad credit, it may be best to use BNPL apps that don’t require credit checks.
 If you have a low credit score, some BNPL companies may cap your spending and gradually raise it over time as you demonstrate financial dependability.

 • Availability: The BNPL site you use may depend on the retailer you’re using.
 For instance, Nordstrom Rack uses Afterpay, but if you shop at Target, you’ll have to use Affirm.